The Beautiful Adventure (1959 film)

 The Beautiful Adventure (Das schöne Abenteuer) is a 1959 West German comedy film directed by Kurt Hoffmann and starring Liselotte Pulver, Robert Graf and Bruni Löbel.

-It was shot at the Bavaria Studios in Munich.
+It was shot at the Bavaria Studios in Munich with location shooting in Dover, Nîmes, Saint-Étienne.
 The film's sets were designed by the art director Robert Herlth.
+It is adapted from the 1953 novel Family Album by the British writer Antonia Ridge.

+Synopsis

+Dorothee Durand, an English schoolteacher, travels to Nîmes in Southern France to learn more about her French roots.
+While searching for her remaining relatives she meets and falls in love Marius, who runs a small boarding house.